The Day Quentin Tarantino Became A Filmmaker

 He was always interested in making films but tells Rogan that the job took the fire and ambition away from him:

-I was thinking of making my own stuff for a long, long time but [some people I knew] were actually doing it.
-While I thought about it for a long, long time and figured that I would do that eventually, I did fall asleep for a few years.
-Working at the [video] store, I got caught up in the little life there. […]
+I was thinking of making my own stuff for a long, long time.[However], I did fall asleep for a few years.
+Working at the video store, I got caught up in the little life there. […]

 But there was a “life-changing day” when he “got the fire back again”.

-“I wasted my life hanging out with a bunch of guys just like you,” Steve-O said in one rant.
+“I wasted my life hanging out with a bunch of guys just like you,” Steve-O told Tarantino in one rant.

-Soon, Steve-O started hanging out with more people his age.
+Soon, Steve-O started hanging out with more people closer to his own age.

 Tarantino said that Steve-O’s personality change was “showing me a truth”.